 My involvement with Fareshares has been hugely rewarding, not financially - although I benefit from the same discounts as y'all - but in terms of community relations and personal nutrition, as I continue to try.
 My conversion to the creed of coconut oil has been a real game changer, in terms of getting away from animal fats.
 It has become my default cooking fat and I have been known to spread it on toast.

-I think my lingering attachment to animal fats is mostly about mouth-feel; that unctuousness.
-Over Lent. last year, I was succumbed to an urge to splurge cow grease on my toast while on retreat with no lovely coco to go to.
-But now I furtively stash a block of unsalted butter in the fridge door for spreading on toast, mostly, and melting into mashed potatoes when the Vegan Police aren't looking.
+I think my lingering attachment to animal fats is mostly about that unctuous way they coat one's tonsils.
+Over Lent. last year, I succumbed to an urge to splurge cow grease on my toast while on retreat with no lovely coco to go to for that peculiarly comforting mouth feel.
+Even now I furtively stash a block of unsalted butter in the fridge door for spreading on toast, mostly, and melting into mashed potatoes when the Vegan Police aren't looking.
+Don't tell anyone!